boxingnguyen/flutter_riverpod_base/README.md

-# Base project for flutter
+# Base project for flutter with Flutter 3.x and Riverpod

 # Run to generated code with buiild_runner and freezed
 - You setup build environment for the first time.